iliasbartolini/design_principles_dojo_facilitator_guide/README.md

 Try to limit the partecipation to 20 people / 10 pairs: over this limit is difficult to manage

+Instead of using the spreadsheet, try to prepare the matrix of principles with some cards/stickies and put it on the wall.

+Enough Post-it and Sharpies

 Agenda
 ------